ibexa/documentation-developer/docs/guide/cache/fastly.md

 declare local var.password STRING;
 declare local var.result STRING;

-# We only check basic auth on edge nodes.
-This below logic makes sure this is only run at the edge.
+# Basic auth is checked on edge nodes only.
+The logic below makes sure that it is only run at the edge.
 if (fastly.ff.visits_this_service == 0 && req.restarts == 0) {
   if (req.http.Authorization ~ "(?i)^Basic ([a-z0-9_=]+)$") {
     set var.credential = digest.base64_decode(re.group.1);